 PCAF is a small organization with a bold vision, to implement and scale transformative mental health and psychosocial care.
 Our programs are grounded in rigorous research and evidence.
 They are based on the principle that the best innovations come from local communities.
 That is why our programs are delivered by local clinicians and caregivers and operate through partnership with governments, with the goal of community-based lay practitioners providing majority of care.

-Through direct implementation and partners, PCAF is currently operating at 18 clinics across Uganda, Kenya, Cambodia and, starting in 2016, Burundi.
+Through direct implementation and partners, PCAF is currently operating at 18 clinics across Uganda, Kenya, Cambodia and Burundi.
 In its early years, PCAF operated clinics at district and regional hospitals, treating those impacted by armed conflict.
 PCAF’s focus on conflict-affected populations has not changed; the model, however, evolved quickly to provide the vast majority of care within communities.

 Our Work is Complex – Yet Simple